docker-leash/docker-leash/docs/install/installation.rst

 on the same host as the one you want to secure.

-We publish ready to use container images on Docker Hub, please have at our `docker repository <https://hub.docker.com/r/dockerleash/leash-server/>`_.
+We publish ready to use container images on Docker Hub, please have a look at our `docker repository <https://hub.docker.com/r/dockerleash/leash-server/>`_.

 Building the image
 ------------------